CyrusNchege/AWS-devops-100-day-challenge/Day-10-Docker/readme.md

 ### Step 2: Create a Dockerfile
 Docker File is a text file used to define the instructions for building a Docker image.
 It specifies the base image to use, the commands to run, and the files to copy into the image.

+Note: The Dockerfile must be named `Dockerfile` with no file extension.

 Example Dockerfile: